 I always enjoy a behind-the-scenes angle.
 If you do as well, there’s a blog on the #nyfw site called “Back of the House” that is maintained when the runway shows are in full swing that you might find interesting.
 And—also quite fascinating—you can see the history of Oscar fashions on the Daily Mail, as the editorial team has put together images of every gown worn by the best actress winners since 1929.
 Do you have a favorite gown that has graced a red carpet that you’d like to share?

-Saxon signing off until next month.
-Thanks for stopping by and taking the time to read my exploration of fabulous vintage and haute couture paired with Currey & Company’s exquisite products.
+Thanks for stopping by and taking the time to read our exploration of fabulous vintage and haute couture paired with our products.